birda14/Arduino-CO2-Datalogger/README.md

 # Arduino-CO<sub>2</sub> eflux Datalogger
-An arduino sketch to log measuremnts multiple environmental sensors to an SD card in a soil CO<sub>2</sub> eflux chamber.
+An arduino sketch to log measurements from multiple environmental sensors to an SD card.
+For use in a soil CO<sub>2</sub> eflux chamber.

 Required Components:
 - Arduino UNO